MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 <!-- ====================================================================== -->
 ## Prerequisites

-- You must have Microsoft Edge 115 Beta 1 or greater installed.
+- You must have Microsoft Edge 114.0.1823.37 or greater installed.
 - You must be a [Microsoft Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) to access the experience in Microsoft 365 Admin Center.
 <!-- ====================================================================== -->
 ## Access the preview experience